Contribute to BSPP News

 And please don't include lists - whether of sessions, speakers, conference organisers, meals, etc. If you do, I will almost certainly cut them out.
 You might like to include some "local colour" (food? scenery? sight-seeing?) if you wish to give readers a feel for the place where the conference was held.
 But please emphasise the science more than the tourism!

 Don't forget to add your name and your place of work at the end of your report.

 The recommended length is 600 words, which is enough for one page of BSPP News, including a headline.
 However, there's no fixed length, so longer reports that will be interesting to a good number of BSPP members may well be worth up to two pages.
 If your report is longer than 1200 words, please tell me why you think such a long report is appropriate when you send it to me.

 All reports are edited.
 They aren't normally returned to authors for checking after editing.

-Please send your report by e-mail to firstname.lastname@example.org in MS Word or RTF format.
+For travel reports, please send your report by e-mail to firstname.lastname@example.org (cc:email@example.com).

 ...are very welcome.
 Please send images in JPEG, TIFF or bitmap format, at least 300 dots per inch resolution minimum.
 Please check the size of the file before sending it.
 A file or a set of files larger than 2 MB in total must be sent on a CD, not by e-mail.
 Please include a short description of the picture(s).